Mistralys/x4-savegame-parser/README.md

 traders fill the coffers.
 In the morning, it was becoming a hassle to find the status information that I needed in the logs, like whether I lost any of my ships to pirate attacks.

+> NOTE: This is currently undergoing extensive refactoring
+> to be more stable.
+No working releases are available at
+> this time.

 ## Features

 - Browser-based user interface